|Full time||1 year||Delivered in one-week blocks||

 |Part time||2 years||Delivered in one-week blocks||

-This course, accredited by the Institution of Mechanical Engineers (IMechE) as part of the requirement for chartered engineer application, provides an excellent opportunity to improve your current technical portfolio with a spectrum of engineering operations and project management skills.
+This course, accredited by the Institution of Mechanical Engineers (IMechE), provides an excellent opportunity to improve your current technical portfolio with a spectrum of engineering operations and project management skills.
 As a result, you will enhance your employment prospects and your ability to apply for senior engineering management roles.